 Welcome to the University of Texas Skywatchers Report for Monday January 6th through Sunday January 12th.

-Public viewing on UT campus telescopes will resume in a few weeks.
-Please check back for information on starting dates and times.
+Public viewing on UT Campus telescopes will resume for the Spring 2020 semester in mid-to-late January.
+Please check back for details on starting dates and times.

 Thank you for calling the University of Texas Skywatchers Report and Happy New Year!